What is the personal injury claims process?

 • The location of the accident

-• The crime reference number (if the incident was reported to the police)
+• A crime reference number (if reported to the police)

-The more information you can provide, the better.
-It is a good idea to write down everything you can remember about what happened as soon as you can.
+The more evidence you can provide, the better.
+It’s helpful to write down everything you remember about the accident as soon as possible.

-Getting a medical assessment is probably the most important part of the claims process.
-Your solicitor will arrange an appointment for you with a qualified medical professional, usually a doctor, to assess the nature and severity of your injuries.
+A medical assessment is one of the most crucial steps in the claims process.
+Your solicitor will arrange an appointment (in a convenient location) with a qualified medical professional, usually a doctor, to evaluate the extent and impact of your injuries.

-During the medical, the specialist will confirm the cause of your injuries, and will consider the impact of your injuries on your life, and how long symptoms are likely to last.
-The medical specialist will then write a detailed report which your solicitor will use to calculate how much compensation you should receive.
+The assessment will confirm the cause of your injuries, assess their severity, and consider how they affect your daily life and how long symptoms may last.
+The specialist will then provide a detailed report, which your solicitor will use to help determine the appropriate compensation amount.

 Read more: